- Per-user services are created at logon and managed from Registry templates.

 sc.exe delete "YourServiceName"

-Services run with elevated permissions and can start in the background.
-That's why Windows requires administrator privileges for their installation and configuration changes.
-Always validate the security context in the “Log On” tab of the Properties and, if you need to audit permits, Use accesschk in Windows.
+These services run with elevated permissions and can start in the background.
+Therefore, Windows requires administrator privileges for their installation and configuration changes.
+Always verify the security context in the "Login" tab of Properties , and if you need to audit permissions, use accesschk in Windows.